ryuapp/mnode/README.md

 # mDeno

-mDeno is a minimal JavaScript runtime for CLI tools.
+A minimal JavaScript runtime for CLI tools.
 It's built on QuickJS and Rust.

 ## Install